MarkusPfundstein/node-consul/README.md

 Installing consul is as easy as downloading binary from https://www.consul.io/downloads.html and putting it into some $PATH aware dir.

-Start consul server with name consul1 (-bootstrap because its the very first server.
+On instance1: Start consul server with name consul1 (-bootstrap because its the very first server.
 Subsequent ones can omit it).

 `consul agent -server -bootstrap -data-dir /tmp/consul -node consul1`

-Start agent with name agent1 and connect to cluster where consul1 is server (assume ip of consul1 is 172.31.39.35 - you need to know at least 1 ip)
+On instance2: Start agent with name agent1 and connect to cluster where consul1 is server (assume ip of consul1 is 172.31.39.35 - you need to know at least 1 ip)

 `consul agent -node agent1 -join 172.31.39.35 -data-dir /tmp/consul`

-Resolve agent1 ip via dns on 8600
+On any instance: Resolve agent1 ip via dns on 8600

 `dig @127.0.0.1 -p 8600 agent1.node.consul`

-Query node consul1:
+On any instance: Query node consul1:

 `curl $(dig +short @127.0.0.1 -p 8600 consul1.node.consul):<PORT>/<PATH>`